 I am a mom to 2 girls.
 My youngest was born when I was 1 week shy of my 39th birthday.
-I am also a family physician and treat patients of all ages including many women who are trying to conceive.
-As a family physician one of my goals is to prevent disease and to help my patients attain optimal health in preparation for pregnancy.
+I am also a family physician and treat patients of all ages including many people who are trying to conceive.
+As a family physician, one of my goals is to prevent disease and to help my patients attain optimal health in preparation for pregnancy.
 For those planning to conceive after age 35 or having difficulty conceiving, a basic medical check up is recommended.
 The initial history and physical examination should include a blood pressure check, body max index, and indicated laboratory testing.

 A CBC, or complete blood count, can screen for anemia.
-Iron deficiency is often encountered in women of childbearing age and may affect fertility.
+Iron deficiency is often encountered in people of childbearing age and may affect fertility.
 Anemia may also prompt workup for uterine fibroids which are benign growths in the muscular layer of the uterus.
 These can cause excessive bleeding or even interfere with conception or implantation.
 They may be detected on routine pelvic exam or by ultrasound.
-Of course age is a risk factor for fibroids, however they can also be seen in younger women as well.
+Of course age is a risk factor for fibroids, however, they can also be seen in younger people as well.
 Iron deficiency can be corrected with iron supplementation improving general health status.
 If fibroids are detected, assessment for whether conservative or surgical management is indicated is necessary.

 Another common nutritional deficiency that may impact fertility is Vitamin D deficiency.
 We actually make most of our own vitamin D in response to sunlight exposure.
 Because of increased awareness of skin cancer prevention, use of sun screens is widespread and many of us work and exercise indoors.
 In addition, food sources of Vitamin D are relatively scarce in the typical American diet.
 Especially affected are people with darker skin tones, overweight and obese individuals and those avoiding the sun due to health or cultural reasons.
 Vitamin D deficiency affects fertility in mammalian studies, and in at least one study of human IVF, vitamin D deficiency lowered success rates of IVF.
 The lab test is costly but may be worth getting for aspiring mamas over 35.
 Treatment, if necessary, it relatively simple.

-Infectious disease screening for HIV, syphillis, hepatitis and sexually transmitted diseases should be part of a preconception check up.
+Infectious disease screening for HIV, syphilis, hepatitis and sexually transmitted diseases should be part of a preconception check up.
 Chlamydia and gonorrhea infection can both affect a newborn and permanently impact fertility and are easily detected with a cervical swab or a urine test and can be done along with cervical cancer screening with a pap test.

 Pregnancy is not a disease, but it is a time of increased physiological stress requiring optimal wellness.
-As older moms we run the risk of accumulated health problems.
+As older parents we run the risk of accumulated health problems.
 We may also be juggling other responsibilities such as careers, aging family members, other children, and community and social responsibilities.
 It is very important to take the time out for self care and getting a check up with your family doctor or OB/GYN.

 "Dr. Yana" has been in practice for 15+ years and works at Baylor Family Medicine in Houston, TX.
 Her medical interests include diabetes and women´s health.
 She strives to provide personalized compassionate care and apply evidence based medicine to restore patients to health and wellness and to prevent complications of chronic disease.
 She is fluent in Russian and Spanish.
 Dr. Yana is married with 2 young daughters and has 5 pets.
 In her spare time she loves to salsa dance and practice yoga.
 She is also a vegetarian...pescatarian.